peterjohnlawrence/IntelligentGraph/README.md

 ## Integration with Large Language Models (LLMs)

-Clearly, IntelligentGrapoh can pull structured data from external systems such as IoT and merge it with the existing asserted graph.
+Clearly, IntelligentGraph can pull structured data from external systems such as IoT and merge it with the existing asserted graph.
 LLM (Large Language Models)  such as ChatGPT, Bard, LLama and others have opened up the possibility of merging unstructured data from the world of LLms with the structure of graphs.

+# Caveats
+- Beware: If a script refers to another script in a circular fashion, you will get a stack overflow!
+- Scripts are evaluated using the Python exec() function.
+This can open expose you to malicious attacks if you allow open access to your intelligentGraphs.
+- Is IntelligentGraph fully debugged and tested?
+No, but to the best of my abilities.